-During our on-site visit to the TTA, we interviewed the nursing staff.
+During our on-site inspection to the TTA, we interviewed the nursing staff.
 They reported the TTA has two beds and is staffed with two RNs on each watch except on Mondays.
 On first watch, the TTA was staffed with three RNs.
 On weekends, the TTA was assigned a third RN on second watch.
 This RN collected the sick calls, triaged them, and evaluated patients with urgent complaints.
 The TTA had a provider who covered the TTA and the OHU, Monday through Friday.
 On-call providers covered after-hour periods and on holidays.
 The staff expressed nursing morale was low due to the prevailing short-staffing situation.
-Nursing staff
+Nursing staff reported their supervisor was available, made rounds daily on second watch, and communicated information with the TTA staff via email.